Lee Hodges has first-round lead in 3M Open; Justin Thomas 6 back in bid for playoffs, Ryder Cup

 “I knew it was going to be a little learning curve coming back, and took a little longer than I wanted to, but finally able to put a round together today,” Snedeker said.
 “It was coming, and it was nice to see some putts go in and kind of have an easy stress-free round where I hit the ball really well, didn’t do anything poorly all day.”

-Thomas is No. 75 in the FedEx Cup standings.
-He was grouped with another struggling major champion, Gary Woodland (No. 90), who shot 72.
-Billy Horschel, who entered at No. 119, was among the group at 66.
+Billy Horschel, who entered at No. 119 in the FedEx Cup, was among the group at 66.

 Sepp Straka, coming off a tie for second in the British Open, rallied for an even-par 71.